wcarmon/docs/java/pojos.core.java8-11.md

 1. On the **Builder** class, add annotation [`@JsonPOJOBuilder(withPrefix = "")`](https://javadoc.io/doc/com.fasterxml.jackson.core/jackson-databind/latest/com/fasterxml/jackson/databind/annotation/JsonPOJOBuilder.Value.html)

 ### Property annotations
-29. Copy any Jackson annotations from POJO properties (for serialization) to Builder properties (for deserialization)
+27. Copy any Jackson annotations from POJO properties (for serialization) to Builder properties (for deserialization)
+1. `@JsonProperty`
     1. Use [`@JsonProperty`](https://javadoc.io/doc/com.fasterxml.jackson.core/jackson-annotations/latest/com/fasterxml/jackson/annotation/JsonProperty.html) only when the json property name is non-standard
     1. Use [`@JsonProperty`](https://javadoc.io/doc/com.fasterxml.jackson.core/jackson-annotations/latest/com/fasterxml/jackson/annotation/JsonProperty.html) sparingly since annotations must be applied to the builder properties

-## Cached fields
-TODO: more here

-## Derived fields
+## Derived & Cached fields
+29. Add derived/cached property to the class
+1. Assign the derived/cached value in the constructor
 1. Ensure derived fields are **NOT** in the Builder
 1. Mark derived fields `transient`
-1. Expose via getter-like methods
+1. Expose the field via a getter method
 1. Use [`@java.beans.Transient`](https://docs.oracle.com/javase/8/docs/api/java/beans/Transient.html) on getters, so Jackson will ignore